arindamgb/flask-mtls-auth/README.md

 # curl https://api.flaskmtlsauth.com:5001 --cacert pki/ca.crt
 {"message":"Welcome to the mTLS Flask App!"}
 ```

+But why do we need to use `--cacert pki/ca.crt`?
+Think of it this way: The browser comes with pre-installed certificates from all authorized CAs, making those certificates trusted by default.
+However, since we are using our own CA that we created, we need to install its certificate in the browser to explicitly tell it to trust our CA. Now, replace `browser` with `curl`—both are client applications.
+So, `--cacert pki/ca.crt` instructs curl to include our CA certificate as trusted.

 Thus, we have validated the server certificate.

 *Please note, the **-k** or **--cacert** option won't be needed if the server certificate is issued by an actual CA like **Digicert**, **Comodo** etc.*